 Best Cot for Comfort

 If you care about having the comfiest night possible while camping above all else, then it's time to consider the Coleman ComfortSmart.
-This tank of a cot is incredibly comfortable — even without the included mattress — and is by far the most comfortable we have tested with that mattress.
+Even without the included mattress, this tank of a cot is incredibly comfortable and is by far the most comfortable we have tested with the mattress.
 You have plenty of room to toss and turn; the ComfortSmart offers even support across its entirety — no pressure points or drooping points.

-Regrettably, the Coleman ComfortSmart does trade a considerable amount of portability for its exceptional comfort.
-We wouldn't want to carry this cot for any amount of distance, plus the amount of space it takes up can even be cumbersome while car camping.
-While the Coleman ComfortSmart maybe a pain to move, it's anything but to sleep in and we would gladly use it for any camping trip — provided someone else got it there for us.
+Regrettably, for its exceptional comfort, the Coleman ComfortSmart does trade a considerable amount of portability.
+We wouldn't want to carry this cot for any amount of distance, plus the amount of space it takes up can be cumbersome while car camping.
+While the Coleman ComfortSmart may be a pain to move, it's anything but to sleep in, and provided someone else got it there for us, we would gladly use it for any camping trip.

 Read Full Review: Coleman ComfortSmart

 Why You Should Trust Us?